50-26-Great Vocals

 Writer/Composer: Mariah Carey / Ben Margolies (1989)

-This vocal performance introduced multi-talented Mariah to the world as a major player in Pop, R&B, and Soul music.
-Known for her 5-octave vocal range, she has become one of the most successful musical artists of all time, with nineteen number one singles from 1990 on.
-Some consider her the greatest female singer / songwriter of the last century.
+This vocal performance introduced multi-talented Mariah to the world as a major player in R&B / Soul / Pop music.
+Known for her 5-octave vocal range, she has become one of the most successful musical artists of all time, with 19 #1 singles from 1990 on, and she has sold over 200 million albums.
+Some even consider her the greatest female singer / songwriter of the last century.
 To many that’s debatable, but it cannot be denied, her voice becomes a unique musical instrument whenever she wants it to.
-Her diva status is often imitated but seldom equaled…Simply Stunning!
+Her diva status is often imitated but seldom equaled.
+Proof?
+When she hits the last verse in this song, remind yourself you’re not imagining a fantasy, it’s one of the greatest moments in modern music—her whistle note is astounding, perhaps unequaled in modern times…Simply Stunning and Legendary!

 31. STAIRWAY TO HEAVEN (1971)